-- The cover letter should be clear and concise, have the correct information for OLAP, cite the correct regulations and contain a list of enclosures.
-Use CLINIC's sample cover letter as a guide. - If the request for extension of recognition is included in an initial recognition application_for recognition, refer to CLINIC's sample cover letter in the REQUEST FOR INITIAL RECOGNITION CHECKLIST and include the language in CLINIC's sample extension language in that cover letter. - If the request for extension of recognition is included in a renewal of recognition application, refer to CLINIC's sample cover letter in the REQUEST FOR RENEWAL OF RECOGNITION CHECKLIST and include the language in CLINIC's sample extension language in that cover letter. - Include a brief summary of how the organization periodically conducts inspections of offices, exercises supervision and control over its accredited representatives at those offices and locations and provides access to adequate legal resources at each such office or location. - Include a statement that the subordinate office(s) has shared operations, management structure, and funding sources as the organization's headquarters - Use CLINIC's sample cover letter as a guide.
+- The cover letter should be clear and concise, have the correct information for the DOJ R & A Program, cite the correct regulations and contain a list of enclosures.
+Use CLINIC's sample cover letter as a guide. - If the request for extension of recognition is included in an initial recognition application for recognition, refer to CLINIC's sample cover letter in the REQUEST FOR INITIAL RECOGNITION CHECKLIST and include the language in CLINIC's sample extension language in that cover letter. - If the request for extension of recognition is included in a renewal of recognition application, refer to CLINIC's sample cover letter in the REQUEST FOR RENEWAL OF RECOGNITION CHECKLIST and include the language in CLINIC's sample extension language in that cover letter.